Cirieno/ahk-desktop-helper/README.md

 ### KeyboardExplorerDialogSlashes

-Converts forward-slashes in a path into back-slashes.
+Converts forward-slashes and multiple backslashes to a single back-slash when entered into a File Explorer dialog.
 Handy if you're working with any Unix-y environments on your Windows machine.
+Doesn't currently capture paste via mouse.

 ---